bhattlab/phanta/README.md

 Now we can filter for correlations between viruses and bacteria, underneath a maximal p-value, using the following command:

 	python post_pipeline_scripts/filter_cross_domain.py <pref_correl.txt> <pref_pvalues.tsv> <maximal p-value>  <cross_domain_correlations.txt>

+# Troubleshooting
+## Environment Creation

+If you have trouble creating the environment specified by `phanta_env.yaml` following the instructions [above](#installation), you can alternatively install a minimal set of packages into a fresh conda environment as follows.

+Minimal set of packages:
+1. bracken v2.7
+2. kraken2 v2.1.2
+3. pandas (pipeline developed with v1.4.2 but anything higher should also work)
+4. numpy ("" 1.22.4 "")
+5. r-base ("" 4.1.3 "")
+6. r-stringr ("" 1.4.0 "")
+7. snakemake ("" 7.3.8 "")

+Example set of commands that should install all of the above into a fresh environment:

+	conda create -n phanta_env_minimal
+	conda activate phanta_env_minimal
+	conda install -c bioconda bracken=2.7
+	conda install pandas
+	conda install -c conda-forge r-base r-stringr
+	pip install snakemake